Campus Bottle

 Final Product

-After an intensive 10-week journey marked by unwavering dedication and collaborative effort, the culmination of our endeavors materialized in the form of a meticulously crafted product.
-Our venture was fueled by the ambition to enhance the presence of a beloved local establishment, and the chosen beneficiary was none other than Campus Bottle—a quintessential hub that encapsulates the true essence and heartbeat of college life in San Luis Obispo.The creative process unfolded with a sense of joy and excitement as we delved into the task of designing a novel product tailored specifically for Campus Bottle.
+After an intensive 10-week journey marked by dedication and collaborative effort, the culmination of our endeavors materialized in the form of a meticulously crafted product.
+Our venture was fueled by the ambition to enhance the presence of a beloved local business, and the chosen company was none other than Campus Bottle—a store that encapsulates the true essence and heartbeat of college life in San Luis Obispo.The creative process unfolded with a sense of joy and excitement as we delved into the task of designing a product tailored specifically for Campus Bottle.
 This establishment, deeply ingrained in the fabric of collegiate experiences, served as both inspiration and canvas for our creative pursuits.

 What I Learned